Atheism- Theism – The Fine-Tuning argument for God

 Are Long odds long?

-Theists say the odds of our cosmos exist to be very unlikely.
-It might be claimed there’s a one in a billion chance of something occurring.
+Theists say the odds of our cosmos exist to be very unlikely, claiming there’s a one in a billion chance of something occurring.
 But that’s only half the equation.
 What if the dice are rolled a billion times?
-Then the chances of it occurring become much higher to a 1:1 certainty.
+Then, the chances of it occurring become much higher to a 1:1 certainty.
 It’s called the Law of Large Numbers.
 Roll the dice enough times, and even the most unlikely possibilities will occur.
-Something rare or unlikely doesn’t mean impossible, or it’s supernatural.
-The Lottery Fallacy arises when we erroneously infer x must be designed because x is improbable.
-Such as, a lottery winner must have cheated because winning the lottery is so unlikely.
+Something rare or unlikely doesn’t mean impossible or supernatural.

+The Lottery Fallacy arises when we erroneously infer X must be designed because X is improbable.
+A lottery winner must have cheated because winning the lottery is so unlikely.

 It’s also worth pointing out that life is made from oxygen, carbon, hydrogen, and nitrogen, making up 96% of our bodies, mainly in the form of water.
 They are some of the most common chemicals in the cosmos.
 Hydrogen is the most common.
-To say life is unlikely fails to accept so many building blocks are all around, and life only has to begin once.
+To say life is unlikely fails to accept so many building blocks of life are all around us.

-The cosmos and the number of places for life to evolve are huge, million of galaxies, with million of planets, even if you only take just 5% of them as viable, that still leaves millions of planets where life can arise.
+What’s more, life only has to begin once.
+The number of places for life to evolve is enormous, with millions of galaxies, millions of stars, and millions of planets.
+Even if you only take 5% of them as viable, that still leaves millions of planets where life can arise.
+Again is the it’s called the Law of Large Numbers.
 The absence of life is a more plausible argument for God than life.

 Closing Thoughts